mr-nazari/algo/README.md

 ## Notes
 - Check `definitions.cpp` file it contains aliases and some other stuffs 📖
-- I will try to add most known (or even unknown) algorithms by 2025 📅
+- I will try to add most known algorithms by 2025 📅

 ## Goal/Plan
 Making namespace for each bold topics like graph-theory, number-theory... which includes almost all the algorithms and functionalities